hatguy3/Phonosint/README.md

-Phoneosint is a simple tool to extract detailed information from mobile phone numbers globally.
+Phonosint is a simple tool to extract detailed information from mobile phone numbers globally.

 Results
 ---